DimitriSI/DimitriSI/README.md

 - 👋 Hi, I’m @DimitriSI
-- 👀 I’m interested in math, physics and its applications in mechanics and materials.
+- 👀 I’m interested in math, physics and its applications in fluid dynamics.
 - 🌱 I’m currently in the French school of engineering Ecole des Ponts ParisTech.
 - 📫 Mail : dimitri.sircat@eleves.enpc.fr